 My Masters research (Solution Focused Brief Therapy) was into SFBT with clients diagnosed with moderate to enduring depression (using the Becks depression Inventory 2).
 As well as writing and publishing my dissertation I have also written a fair few other journal articles, chapters in books and a couple of books of my own; none are destined to be best sellers, though I am proud of them none the less.

 Out of work my interests are varied, I play badminton (and coach) 3-6 times per week at club and Waikato (Masters and Vets) level, I love the great outdoors and love curry.
 I am a huge batman fan, and collect vinyl records too.
-I am married and have two grown up sons (32 and 22).
-I love living in New Zealand as does my partner and my youngest son.
+I am married and have two grown up sons (33 and 23).
+I love living in New Zealand as does my partner.

 Hanton P. Skills in Solution Focused Brief Counselling & Psychotherapy, 2011, Sage, London